shader-slang/spec/proposals/042-ray-tracing-api.md

 ```

 With the proposed API, the user moves the manually dispatched operations into stage structs and
 declares the trace program layout structurally.
-The list order defines the slots:
+The list order defines the portable logical hit
+slots:

 ```slang
 struct PrimaryMissGroup : rt::IMissGroup